FOREX-Dollar drops vs yen and euro as stocks weaken, on track for monthly loss

 The dollar index, which tracks the greenback against

-above a seven-month low of 92.621 reached a week ago as the
+was well above a seven-month low of 92.621 reached a week ago as

 2.2 percent for August, but well above a seven-month low of